maremun/TimeFlies/README.md

 ## Settings

-There are several the most important parameters to define that are listed bellow.
+There are several most important parameters to define that are listed below.

 1. `DEBUG`.
 Default value is `True`.
 2. `API_TOKEN`.
 Default value is `None`.
-One should set this value up.
+One should set this value (you can get API_TOKEN from Telegram's BotFather).
 3. `DB_URI`.
-Default value is `sqlite:///var/timeflies.db` from the root of repository.
+Default value is `sqlite:///var/timeflies.db` from the root of the repository.

-All these settings could be overrided in module `timeflies_settings` in working directory.
+All the settings could be overridden in module `timeflies_settings` in the working directory.

-One can check is token valid or not or just get account info if one run the following
+One can check if token is valid by running the following (it also provides account information)

 ```bash
     timeflies me